thindil/steamsky/bin/doc/CONTRIBUTING.md

 `./build.sh analyze`

-More informations about code coverage and profiling, you can find in the proper documentation for both programs.
+More information about code coverage and profiling, you can find in the proper documentation for both programs.

 #### Generating reports